FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | Encoding    | `0x00 i i i i`                                                                        |
 | Notes       | The immediate value is used as a bitmask for selecting the registers.                 |

-The *n*th bit of the bitmask corresponds to *n*th entry of the register range.
+The nth bit of the bitmask corresponds to nth entry of the register range.
 In other words, the most significant (i.e. leftmost) bit of the bitmask corresponds to the highest register index.
 So for instance bitmask `011000000000000000000000` pops the register 62 followed by register 61.

 Note that the order is reverse from `PSHH`, so that `PSHH a; POPH a` returns to the original state.